 Our first proper stop was Cachoeira Pedra Branca, a pretty impressive set of waterfalls hidden down a short (10 minute) and easy forest trail.
 There were several other groups there of course, so it wasn’t exactly paradise, but we were expecting that.
 If you can travel independently, I’d suggest visiting before 10am when you’re more likely to have the place to yourselves.

-Hubbie and I left everyone cooling off in the pool at the bottom and scrambled up the slippery rocks to the top.
+Hubbie and I left everyone cooling off in the pool at the bottom and scrambled up the rocks to the top.
 This was more like it!
 A little piece of paradise all to ourselves.

 Engenho Pedra Branca

 Next up on the Paraty jeep tour was one of the rum distilleries for which the local area is so famous.
 Cachaça is produced from sugarcane, and is the key ingredient for Caipirinhas!
 Now we’ve visited a rum distillery before in Mauritius, and have to say it was leagues ahead of the ones we saw today in terms of visitor experience.

 Sure, the Engenho Pedra Branca was cute and very much had that home-made, ‘organic’ kinda feeling, but there really wasn’t anything for us to see.
 Except a few barrels, and a shop where we could taste some of the cachaça.
 It was pretty potent stuff.
 I rather enjoyed the cinnamon flavour, whilst hubbie opted for the top dollar mega strong burn your eyebrows stuff.
 He didn’t finish it!

 It was at this point that the guide and I realised we did in fact have a language in common – Spanish – and we were finally able to communicate about what we were seeing.
 She was really lovely, and very apologetic about the cock up, which was clearly beyond her control, and did her best for us throughout the day.